rickard67/LSP-Pascal-Library/README.md

   // you can use 's := diagnostics[i].messageMarkup.value' or
   // use 's := diagnostics[i].&message' as before.

-  // Here we except markup messages when processing diagnostic data s := diagnostics[i].messageMarkup.value;
+  // Here we expect markup messages when processing diagnostic data s := diagnostics[i].messageMarkup.value;
   if diagnostics[i].messageMarkup.kind = TLSPMarkupKind.markdown then
     // s contain markdown